-The Northeast Forest Fire Protection Compact and the North Atlantic Fire Science Exchange are seeking presenters for sessions at our 2018 meeting, Igniting Exchange: Bridging the Gap between Science and Management.
+The Northeast Forest Fire Protection Compact and the North Atlantic Fire Science Exchange held a partners meeting, Igniting Exchange: Bridging the Gap between Science and Management.
 A true EXCHANGE designed to expose fire managers to useful scientific studies and expose scientists to the implications of their science.
-Presentations must be relevant for fire managers and scientists in the North Atlantic region of the United States and Canada.
+Presentations were relevant to fire managers and scientists in the North Atlantic region of the United States and Canada.

 Smoke, Weather, & Planning Tools

 Smoke Dispersion Modeling: A Brief Review.
 Mike Kiefer, Michigan State University.
 Keifer_video.mov> Keifer_slides.pdf>